heyongsh1/heyongsh1.github.io/essays/Reflect on smart questions.md

 ## Are There Stupid Questions?

-The phrase "There are no stupid questions" is often heard in educational and professional settings, including software engineering.
-While this sentiment encourages curiosity and learning, it is important to differentiate between well-formulated and poorly constructed-questions.
-In software development, asking the right questions can lead to clarity, efficiency, and better problem-solving, while vague or ill-prepared questions can lead to confusion and wasted time.
+In the world of software engineering, the value of asking questions cannot be overstated.
+Questions help clarify concepts, solve problems, and foster a collaborative learning environment.
+However, the quality of questions varies greatly, and while some may seem "stupid," most are simply poorly constructed.
+It is important to differentiate between these two types of questions, especially within the realm of programming and software development.
+A well-constructed question can lead to clear solutions, while a poorly constructed one may waste time and lead to confusion.

 ## A Well-Formulated Question-